-Monsoon (June- September) Monsoon season provides the best view to the Athirapally falls.
+Monsoon season provides the best view of the Athirapally falls.
 But trekking and swimming get a bit risky at this time and the forest guard makes certain restrictions this time.

-Winter (November- February) This is the next best and least risky season to be in Athirapally.
-The Climate remains cool and pleasant, making it more enjoyable for the tourists.
+This is the next best and least risky season to be in Athirapally.
+The Climate remains cool and pleasant, making it more enjoyable for the tourist.

-Summer (March-May) Though the weather outside is burning at this time, that won’t affect you as you’ll be trekking in the forest, or swimming in the falls.
+Though the weather outside is burning at this time, that won’t affect you as you’ll be trekking in the forest, or swimming in the falls

 How To Reach

-Air The Nedumbassery International airport in Kochi is the nearest airport to Athirapally.
-You can take a cab or bus to the place.
+The Nedumbassery International airport in Kochi is the nearest airport to Athirapally.
+You can take a cab or bus to the place

-Train The nearest railway station is Chalakudy which is in 28 km distance.
-If your train has no stop in Chalakudy railway station, you can get down at the nearest stop and catch a local train, bus or a cab to the place.
+The nearest railway station is Chalakudy which is within 28 km of distance.
+If your train has no stop in Chalakudy railway station, you can get down at the nearest stop and catch a local train, bus, or cab to the place.

-Road Athirapally has great transportation facilities from all the major cities in Kerala.
-You can self-drive, hire a taxi, or catch a private or state transport bus to reach the destination.
+Athirapally has great transportation facilities from all the major cities in Kerala.
+You can self-drive, hire a taxi, or catch a non-public or state transport bus to reach the destination.